 Similarly, Premium Times published a story on Miyetti Allah, and Hasty Judgment By Farooq Kperogi.
 A publication sourced from a third party but published with the impression of direct reporting with which other local media fed from and as well published as a direct report.
 Even if the information in the publication were considered to be direct confessions from Miyetti Allah spokesman, there must be a substantial proof from an information source, otherwise, credit or quote your source.
 News should not be a product of assumption or a third-party narration.

 The Premium Times has taken the right step in sacking the reporter.
-However, the organisation needs to review its lapses and set modality of preventing such from future happenings.
+However, the organization needs to review its lapses and set modality of preventing such from future happenings.

 Another shocking reputational damage is that of Mr Ochereome Nnanna, the Chairman Editorial Board of Vanguard Newspaper, who clearly portrayed himself as an ethnic bigot reacted to the June 12 recognition of Chief MKO Abiola, GCFR.